 \section{Benchmark and Evaluation}

 \paragraph{Overview.} \sysname enables a comprehensive benchmark across sensing modalities and tasks.
 We evaluate mmWave-based HMR with two radar representations, RPC and RT (Sec.~\ref{sec:radar-based hmr}); comparing radar- and image-based HMR to quantify each modality’s strengths and remaining gaps (Sec.~\ref{sec:rgbd}); and exploring modality fusion to show how mmWave radar benefits multimodal HMR (Sec.~\ref{sec:multimodal}).
 Since no prior works have used RTs for HMR, we propose a simple baseline supporting the RT modality (Sec.~\ref{baseline:rt-mesh}).
-We further demonstrate that the scale of \sysname improves the generalizability of radar-based HMR (Sec.~\ref{sec:in-depth radar}), and that radar-predicted human meshes support downstream human action recognition (HAR) (Sec.~\ref{sec:har}) and generative human motion prediction (HMP)~\cite{fan2025mmpred} (in Supplementary).
+We further demonstrate that the scale of \sysname improves the generalizability of radar-based HMR (Sec.~\ref{sec:in-depth radar}), and that radar-predicted human meshes support downstream tasks such as human action recognition (HAR) (Sec.~\ref{sec:har}) and generative human motion prediction (HMP)~\cite{fan2025mmpred} (in Supplementary).